Fitness Trends for 2021

 Some forest locations throughout the UK have added fitness trails, which are a series of wooden exercise stations alongside jogging or walking trails.
 These should include simple instructions on how to use them for the best results in terms of improving balance, strength and co-ordination.

 Try a ‘less is more meditation/mindfulness’ in 2021.
-Micro meditation can be practiced several times a day for 1-3 minutes at a time.
+Micro meditation can be practised several times a day for 1-3 minutes at a time.
 Periodically through the day become aware of your breath, if the mind wanders gently come back to focus.
 This can be done little and often, for instance whilst making your morning cuppa, in between online meetings, during the day or waiting for your dinner to cook in the evening.

 Give CSSC’s guided mindfulness meditation a go.
 It’s a great starting point if you’re new to meditation.
 Studies have found as little as three minutes of meditation a day can have positive benefits.